georgiahope/cs305_module5/README.md

 2. Personally collaborate on two other classmates repos
 3. Turn in assignment

-# is Marco Castrita's contrubution to readme
+# This is Marco Castrita's contrubution to readme

 - [x] find one teammate
 - [ ] find another